cfuehrmann/bringer/README.markdown

 * The command-line tool "Dmenu"

-* The command-line tool "wmctrl"
+* The command-line tool "Wmctrl"

 * An OCaml compiler, in particular ocamlbuild (don't be afraid though, it's really simple)